The colon-specific proteome

 Genes shared between colon and other tissues

-In order to illustrate the relation of colon tissue to other tissue types, a network plot was generated, displaying the number of commonly expressed genes between different tissue types.
+In order to illustrate the relation of colon tissue to other tissue types, a network plot was generated, displaying the number of genes shared between different tissue types.

 Figure 2.
 An interactive network plot of the colon enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of colon enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-The network plot reveals that most group-enriched genes are shared with the rectum (n=75).
-A Gene Ontology (GO)-based analysis of these shared genes shows that the group enriched genes were associated with methabolic processes such as glycosylation.
+The network plot reveals that most group-enriched genes are shared with the rectum (n=77).
+A Gene Ontology (GO)-based analysis of these shared genes shows that the group enriched genes were associated with metabolic processes such as glycosylation.

 The colon is divided into four parts, the ascending, transverse, descending and sigmoid colon and is on average 1.5 meters long.
 Its main function is reassertion of fluid, electrolytes, and vitamins.
 Since the colon has no villi or plica circularis the mucosa is smooth.
 Simple tubular intestinal glands (crypts of Lieberkuhn) extend through the entire thickness of the mucosa.
 The surface columnar epithelium and the cells lining the crypts are enterocytes, with an oval basal nucleus and apical brush border, the microscopic representation of microvilli.
 There are also numerous mucous secreting goblet cells recognized by their content of a large mucous globule.
 The lamina propria with connective tissue and inflammatory cells surround the crypts.
 A thin smooth muscular layer, the lamina muscularis mucosae marks the border between the mucosa and submucosa.
 The submucosa consists of loose connective tissue with vessels and nerves.
 Some solitary lymph follicles are also seen.
 The muscular layer (muscularis externa) consists of an inner circular smooth muscle layer, the outer longitudinal muscle layer is not continuous as in the rest of the gastrointestinal tract.
 It is divided into three thickened muscular bands, called teniae coli.